What is iPaaS? This question has been asked by many business professionals and even entrepreneurs who are planning to use cloud-based applications.

 iPaaS vendor hosts application servers, infrastructure data, and integration tools for the developer to help build, test, deploy, and manage the software in the cloud.

 It helps companies to transfer data between different software applications.
 This is done by using connectors that link the applications together.
-It can be used for both cloud-to-cloud and cloud-to-on-premises transfers.
+It can be used for cloud integration, both cloud-to-cloud and cloud-to-on-premises transfers.

 Let us take a simple example.
 When constructing a house, you contact your contractor to fulfill your needs.